Laagi Tujhse Lagan

 Laagi Tujhse Lagan is an Indian television series that aired Monday to Thursday on Colors TV from 28 December 2009 to 6 January 2012.
-It is dubbed in Tamil as Aval Oru Thodarkathai on Polimer TV.
-It was also dubbed into Telugu as Vasantha Kokila on Star Maa.

 Set in rural Maharashtra, it is the love story of Nakusha portrayed by Mahii Vij, a beautiful young woman who is forced to hide her beauty, and Dutta Bhau portrayed by Mishal Raheja (later by Shabbir Ahluwalia) who is a local gangster.

 Plot

 Nakusha is a young woman who lives with her mother Badi, father Ganpat, and brother Sethji.
 As her elder sister was given undue advantage of due to her fairness, Nakusha blackens herself to appear less attractive.
 A corrupt police officer, Malmal More, discovers her secret and arranges their engagement.
 However, Babi uncovers More’s plan to sell Nakusha in Dubai and helps her escape, where she meets Dutta Bhau, a gangster, who saves Nakusha's life but is badly injured.
 Grateful, Nakusha helps him recover, and Dutta brings Nakusha and her family to live with him as domestic workers.
 Dutta’s three sisters, Kala, Leela, and Roops, secretly covet his wealth and pretend to care for him, while his childhood friend Bajirao remains loyal.

 Unafraid of Dutta, Nakusha encourages him to quit drinking.
 When Dutta's mother tries to convince him to marry a girl named Supriya, Dutta hesitates and reveals to Nakusha about his failed relationship with a woman, Seema, who left him for a richer man, before becoming a gangster.
 Nakusha encourages Dutta to give Supriya a chance and their wedding is fixed.
 However, Supriya is in love with another man, Ravi, and Kala manipulates the situation, leading to Supriya eloping on her wedding day.
 Dutta, believing Nakusha helped her escape, angrily marries Nakusha in retaliation.

 Dutta and Nakusha start an uneasy marriage with Dutta mistreating her.
 When Dutta finally discovers her innocence, he asks her to leave him.
 However, Dutta and Nakusha are soon lost in a jungle when goons of Dutta's enemy, Anna attack them.
 There, they meet Jagtap Dada who makes Dutta realize Nakusha's worth before he dies saving them.
 Nakusha is abducted by Anna.
 Dutta kills Anna and, now in love with her, brings Nakusha home.
 Kala and her sisters fail to separate them.
 Dutta learns about his father, Damodar Patil and his half-sister, Madhu.
 Damodar soon dies due to cancer.